Debt Consolidation Mortgages & Remortgages

 If you’ve already repaid your mortgage, it’s still possible to remortgage on an unencumbered property, and some lenders will even offer 95% of the cost of your home, depending on your affordability.

-It’s very important to consider that using your home as collateral when you own it outright is an enormous decision, and should by no means be made without seeking expert advice.
+It’s very important to consider that using your home as collateral when you own it outright is an enormous decision and should by no means be made without seeking expert advice.

-In the short term, there may be a dip in your credit score as your lender conducts the necessary searches prior to approving your new loan.
+In the short term, there may be a dip in your credit score as your lender conducts the necessary searches before approving your new loan.
 However, the long-term prospects should be much more positive as you have everything under one payment – as long as you keep to your repayment schedule.

 Ask a quick question